hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

 Once all the crypto material is created, we can start the orderer.

 1. Create orderer genesis block
-For testing purposes, change the values of `configtx.yaml` in fabric-config.
+NOTE: For testing purposes, change the values of `configtx.yaml` in fabric-config.
+This is just a way for you to test the functionality of your configuration before you try to start interacting with nodes from different organizations.
 Values to change:
 - Name of the organization (sampleorg)
 - Subdomain of peer and orderer